 Subsequently Marcio moved to London to undertake a Masters in orchestral conducting at the Royal College of Music, studying under professors Peter Stark and Robin O'Neill.
 In 2012 he was one of the three conductors to take part in the London Symphony Orchestra Conducting Master Class with Sir Colin Davis.
 In July 2013 he secured his Masters degree, and in November 2014 he was one of the three finalists at the Princess Astrid International Conducting Competition in Trondheim, Norway, with the Trondheim Symphony Orchestra.

-Marcio is the music director of the Grange Choral Society, Hastings Philharmonic, Woodhouse Opera Festival and Ensemble OrQuesta.
+Marcio is the music director of the Grange Choral Society and the Hastings Philharmonic Choir.
+He is also founder and artistic director of the Hastings Philharmonic Orchestra and Ensemble OrQuesta.
+He was artistic director of the Woodhouse Opera Festival from 2012 until its final season in 2018.
 He has conducted the Pforzheimkammerorchester (Germany), Orchestra Sinfonica della Magna Grecia (Italy), Horizon Ensemble Bydgoszcz (Poland), Württembergische Philharmonie (Germany), Südwestdeutschephilharmonie Konstanz (Germany), Stuttgartkammerorchester (Germany), Nord Tchechische Philarmonie (Czech Republic), Orquestra Sinfonica de Minas Gerais (Brazil), Eskişehir Metropolitan Orchestra (Turkey), Çukurova Symphony Orchestra (Turkey) and the Kosovo Philharmonic Orchestra (Kosovo).

 Marcio also has considerable experience of oratorio, having conducted most of the mainstream romantic and baroque oratorio repertoire.

-As a singer (baritone and countertenor) Marcio has recently performed the roles of Arnalta in L'Incoronazione di Poppea (Monteverdi), Mercurio in La Callisto (Cavalli), Colas in Bastien et Bastienne (Mozart), La Haine in Armide (Lully), Aeneas in Dido & Aeneas (Purcell) and Aristone in Xerse (Cavalli).
+As a singer (baritone and countertenor) Marcio has performed the roles of Arnalta in L'Incoronazione di Poppea (Monteverdi), Mercurio in La Callisto (Cavalli), Colas in Bastien et Bastienne (Mozart), La Haine in Armide (Lully), Aeneas in Dido & Aeneas (Purcell), Aristone in Xerse (Cavalli) and Thesee in Hippolyte et Aricie (Rameau).
 He also performs regularly as a chamber music soloist.
-He has fully performed Dichterliebe (Schumann), Winterreise (Schubert), Songs of Travel (Vaughan Williams) and 7 Canciones Populares (De Falla).
+He has fully performed Dichterliebe (Schumann), Winterreise (Schubert), Songs of Travel and House of Life (Vaughan Williams) and 7 Canciones Populares (De Falla).

 Marcio is also a composer.
 His works include choral a capella pieces, art songs with piano accompaniment and a Te Deum for soloists, chorus and orchestra.